Brent steady at $108, Mideast violence hikes supply fears

 "The global economy has got issues and geopolitical tensions, particularly in the Middle East, are rising," said Jonathan Barratt, chief executive of Barratt's Bulletin, a Sydney-based commodity research firm.
 "That means a status quo for the oil market for some time."

-Barratt expects the U.S. contract to be at around $93 a barrel till the end of the year and Brent at $115.
+Barratt expects the U.S. contract to be at around $93 a barrel by the end of the year and Brent at $115.

 An oil market trading in a tight range may be good for the global economy struggling to revive growth because that would mean stable prices of a key input, Barratt said.